cheafon/test/history/README_2025-06-26.md

 <img width="200%" src="./figures/hr.gif" />

 # 🔥 AI Spotlight: Trending Research Papers
+Welcome to AI Spotlight — a curated list of the latest and trending AI research papers.

 <!-- 🔥🔥🔥 -->
 <!-- ☄️ **May 1, 2025** *– Buzzing papers everyone’s talking about* -->